Lalitaditya Muktapida: Kalhana's account

+Conquest of Kannauj

 Lalitaditya invaded the Antarvedi country, whose capital was located at Gadhipura (Kanyakubja).
 The defending king Yashovarman submitted to him after a long war and offered a peace treaty.
 Yashovarman drew up a document outlining the terms of this treaty, titled "The treaty of Yashovarman and Lalitaditya".
 Lalitaditya's minister Mitrasharman objected to this title, and insisted that Lalitaditya's name appear before Yashovarman's name in the title.
 Lalitaditya's generals, who were uneasy about the long duration of the war, blamed Mitrasharman for delaying the treaty.
 But Lalitaditya himself was pleased with Mitrasharman: he broke off the peace negotiations, and "uprooted" Yashovarman.
 As a result of this defeat, Yashovarman, who had been served by the court poets such as Vakpati and Bhavabhuti, himself became a panegyrist of Lalitaditya.
 The land of Kanyakubja, located between the Yamuna river and the Kalika river (possibly modern Kali Nadi), came under Lalitaditya's control.

 Lalitaditya instituted five new offices, which were occupied by Shahi and other princes.
 After consolidating power in Kanyakubja, Lalitaditya proceeded to the eastern ocean, just like the Ganges river flows from the Himalayas to the eastern ocean.
 During this expedition, the elephants in this army saw the land of their birth.
 Lalitaditya reached Kalinga and Gauda, and a number of elephants joined his army from Gauda.

+March to the Southern India

 From the eastern sea-shore, Lalitaditya proceeded to the southern region, where the Karnatas bowed down before him.
 The sovereign of Dakshinapatha at this time was a Karnata queen named Ratta.
 She had constructed obstacle-free roads over the Vindhya mountains, and was as powerful as the goddess Vindhyavasini (Durga).
 Even a powerful figure like her bowed down to Lalitaditya.
 In the south, Lalitaditya's soldiers forgot their fatigue, as they sipped wine of the coconut trees and enjoyed the breeze on the banks of the Kaveri river.
-The snakes dropping from the sandalwood trees on Chandanadri (the Malaya mountains) appeared like curved swords falling from the arms because of the fear of an attack by Lalitaditya.
+The snakes dropping from the sandalwood trees on Chandanadri (the Malaya Mountains) appeared like curved swords falling from the arms because of the fear of an attack by Lalitaditya.
 The Kashmiri king crossed the oceans via the islands, as one crosses a rivulet by stepping over stones.

+Konkan campaign

 After crossing the ocean, Lalitaditya reached the seven Konkanas.
 Dvaraka, located on the western sea shore, inspired Lalitaditya's soldiers with desire [to enter that city].
 Lalitaditya's elephant army then marched into Avanti.
 The dust raised by his army's crossing of Vindhya mountain made the Vindhya appear red with anger.
 In Avanti, the tusks of his elephants were split only by the moonlight falling on the diadem of Mahakala.
 (This is a reference to the traditional myth that the moonlight can split the elephant tusks).